Shaaali/identity-apps/docs/guides/applications/spa/spa-configure-general.md

 **Requesting an access token**

-To obtain the access token, you need to send token request to the token endpoint of Asgardeo with the authorization code retrieved in the above step.
-For the PKCE validation, you are required to send the code_verifier along with the request.
+To obtain the access token, you need to do a POST request to the token endpoint of Asgardeo with the authorization code retrieved in the above step.

 _Token endpoint_